deniskabana/halender/dev/README.md

+# Development Documentation

-> !CAUTION
+> [!CAUTION]
-> This section is still WIP.
+> This section of the docs is under construction.

+## playground

+The playground is simply said a website.
+For now it's a showcase of the theme on a code and it supports CSS variable modification to allow live theme and options switching.

+_Note: This will probably be switched out for live Monaco editor with the theme applied in the future once VSCode theme is ready to be shipped._

 ## Theme Generation System

-This repository uses a centralized color generation system that ensures consistency across all theme variants.
+**Halender uses a centralized color generation system.** This makes maintaining multiple ports possible on short time.
+Adding any port also means adding an option to generate a new theme file for it.

 ### Source of Truth

+> [!IMPORTANT]
+> TODO: A different approach for storing the palette.
+Ideally alongside meta, like csv or json.

 All colors are defined in `colors.sh` which exports environment variables for all theme colors:

-> [!CAUTION]
-> TODO: Better source of truth format, safer evaluation

 ```bash
 # Dark theme colors